10 Best Used Cars for College Students

 Later models have a little more room in the interior.
 If you are particularly tall, you may find the 2009 a bit cramped.

 While not as unique looking as the Soul, the Mazda 3 is still a stylish car with crisper handling than many of its rivals.
 However, style and handling come at the price of fuel efficiency.
 Earlier Mazda’s were worse, but the 2014 model still only gets an average of 33 miles to the gallon.
 The Mazda 3 also comes with an impressive amount of tech in the cabin.

 Midsize cars are a good balance between the cost and footprint of a small car and the space storage of an SUV.

 If you liked the “green” qualities and fuel economy of the Prius, but need a little more room, a Honda Accord Hybrid is a good choice.
-The Accord is reliable, spacious and features advanced safety features.
-The MSRP on a new one if $25,100, but a used 2014 model should only set you back around $17,000.
+The Accord is reliable and spacious, and it features advanced safety features.
+The MSRP on a new one is $25,100, but a used 2014 model should only set you back around $17,000.